harpyeaglegit/ChainOfCommandPattern_ModernizationExample/Modern/ChainOfCommandCore/Readme.Interfaces.Design.txt

 	Example: The IChainManagerDiagnostics provides for diagnostic functionality without burdening the core chain management interfaces.

 - Dependency Inversion Principle:
-	The library promotes the use of abstractions, allowing high-level modules to depend on low-level modules through interfaces.
+	This library promotes the use of abstractions, allowing high-level modules to depend on low-level modules through interfaces.